 First login

-Sign in with EQQAdmin / Fa1l$afe.
-Change the password immediately.
-Create at least one additional security admin so you have a backup account.
+Sign in with EQQAdmin and the password you set during the installer.
+There is no default password.
+Create at least one additional security admin account so you have a backup if the primary is locked out.

 Gotchas